-3. Choose an Adoption Professional
+Step 3: Choose an Adoption Professional

-4. Work With Your Adoption Professional
+Step 4: Work With Your Adoption Professional

 After you choose the Adoption Professional you will be working with, it is time to really begin the groundwork in your adoption journey.
 Your adoption professional will ask you to fill out what seems like a daunting amount of paperwork (a.k.a. an adoption application or questionnaire).

 You will also be creating your Adoptive Parent profile, which will be seen by and distributed to potential Birth Parents.
 ANLC creates your profile for you in-house, but other adoption professionals may require you to either build your own or work with an outside entity to do so.

-5. Complete Your Homestudy
+Step 5: Complete Your Homestudy

 A successful homestudy results in an official approval for the adoption to move forward.
 In some cases, the social worker may feel that an adoptive placement is not in the best interest of the child or family.

-6. Finding a Birth Mother
+Step 6: Find a Birth Mother

-It is common for a Birth Mother to want to get to know the Adoptive Parents, so she can feel more confident in the family she’s chosen and the life she has envisioned for her unborn child.
+It is common for a Birth Mother to want to get to know the Adoptive Parents so she can feel more confident in the family she’s chosen and the life she has envisioned for her unborn child.

 Nowadays, most adoption professionals, including ANLC, encourage openness in these adoption relationships so everyone involved can feel confident they are making a decision that is best for each side of the adoption triad.

-7. Prepare For Your Baby
+Step 7: Prepare For Your Baby

 Before the birth of your baby, you will have to think about home preparation for your new child.
 This means doing everything required to make a new home safe, welcoming, and comfortable for a new child.

-This is also the step in the process where you would usually tell your close family and friends that you are adopting.
+This is also the step in the process where you would usually tell your close family and friends that you are adopting a child.
 It is important that you, as well as those you share your adoption with, understand that there are certain differences between sharing this news versus sharing news about a pregnancy.
 For example, some may be tempted to throw you a baby shower.
 However, it is advised that you proceed with caution, as the adoption is not final nor secure until the finalization step.
 Additionally, you should prepare yourself for the various types of questions and reactions you will receive when sharing your adoption news.

-8. Birth of Your Baby!
+Step 8: Birth of Your Baby!

 You will receive a phone call notifying you that either the Birth Mother has gone into labor or your child has been born.
 Depending on your adoption plan with the Birth Mother, you may be able to be in hospital room or waiting room for your baby’s birth.
 It is important that you are aware of what happens at the hospital before, during and after the birth.

-10. Finalize the Adoption
+Step 10: Finalize the Adoption of Your Baby

 At the end of the finalization hearing, you are what ANLC calls, "a forever family!"